ManthanND/ManthanND.github.io/projects/Jigs.md

 <img class="ui image" src="{{ site.baseurl }}/images/jigs.jpg">

-KiP consists of two components.
+The Jigs and Fixture Design process for KPT Internship Project had following phases:

+### Jig Design for Plate hole drilling via Vertical Drilling Machine
+This consisted of an industrial part drawing of plate to be mass manufactured.
+To guide the drilling tool via holes, a support in form of Jig was expected.
+Considering all the dimensions of tool and part, we created Jig design via AutoCAD with right tolerances to be manufactured
-### Hardware
+### Fixture Design
-The first component is a hardware board which measures power quality information.
-It takes non-intrusive measurements and sends that information over IP using UDP to the KiP software for analysis.
-The board was designed to be built cheaply (less than $20) and also with simplicity in mind.
+In this project problem statement, a key-lot for electric motor spindle was expected.
+All the dimensions pertaining to key slot, spindle dimensions.
+So a V shaped Vice fixturing was developed for the same.
+The 3D part model via SOLIDWORKS was submitted to KPT

-### Software
+### Industrial Implementation
-The second component is the KiP software which receives measurements from the board and calculates voltage, watts, and amperage.
-The data can be displayed in real time and can also be stored for later analysis.
+After all the designs submitted the parts Jig and Fixture were manufactured locally and verified.
+After few iterations we finalized the parts and the company later used for mass manufacturing.

-For more information, please see our github page: <a href="https://github.com/ManthanND/Hamoye_Stage_D">
+For more information, please see my github page: <a href="https://github.com/ManthanND/Hamoye_Stage_D">
-<i class="large github icon "></i>Data Science Cohort</a>.
+<i class="large github icon "></i>Jigs and Fixture Design(KPT)</a>.